A beautiful anime-style RPG, that is a joy to explore, though certain aspects can feel overly simple.

 I loved exploring the open world, gathering ingredients and minerals, and speaking to the varied inhabitants scattered across the plains.
 Each side-quest kept me interested by expanding on the story and giving me worthwhile rewards, and I appreciated not having my hand held very shortly after beginning the game.

-Every dungeon I entered felt the same, some variety to the scenery would have made each of them much more interesting to complete.
+Unlike the gorgeous world of Teyvat, every dungeon I entered felt the same, some variety to the scenery would have made each of them much more interesting to complete.
 You run a fairly linear path through each and fight simple mobs of enemies as you progress.
-I faced a couple of time-trials during my time in the dungeons, and these may have been refreshing if the difficulty was increased slightly.
+I faced a couple of time trials during my time in the dungeons, and these may have been refreshing if the difficulty was increased slightly.
 Luckily, each dungeon is short, meaning once you get through them, you can go back to completing quests in the beautiful open world.

 I can certainly see and feel the similarities Genshin Impact has to Breath of the Wild, but each character introduced brings a different mood, each town has a lived-in, natural atmosphere that is a joy to explore.
 It is, at the most superficial level, a copy.
 But anyone who plays will quickly see these titles have very little in common.